 - i.
-Light and power allocation charged by ACEIC to the Parent Company.
-The contract with ACEIC ended in January 2019. - ii.
-Administrative services charged by AC related to certain transactions. - iii.
-Rental expense from the lease contract between the Parent Company and AREIT (Formerly TLI). - iv.
-Water allocation charged by LAWC. - v.
-Building rental, leased lines, internet connections and ATM connections with ICI. - vi.
-Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal. - vii.
-Billings for cellphone charges and WiFi connections with GTI. - Revenue and expenses eliminated at the Group level follow: - Intercompany revenues mainly pertain to billings of IMI USA and IMI Japan to IMI Singapore and the Parent Company for recovery costs related to the management salaries of key management personnel under IMI ROHQ. - ii.
-Expenses incurred from related party transactions include interest expense of PSi, IMI MX, STI and IMI CZ from loans granted by the Parent Company, IMI Singapore and STSN.
+Administrative services charged by AC related to certain transactions. - ii.
+Rental expense from the lease contract between the Parent Company and AREIT (Formerly TLI). - iii.
+Water allocation charged by LAWC. - iv.
+Building rental, leased lines, internet connections and ATM connections with ICI. - V. Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal. - vi.
+Billings for cellphone charges and WiFi connections with GTI. - vii.
+Staff house rent expenses paid with BPI. - Revenue, income and expenses eliminated at the Group level follow: - i.
+Intercompany revenues and income mainly pertain to billings of IMI USA and IMI Japan to IMI Singapore, trade related transactions from certain customers and interest income of the Parent Company, IMI Singapore and STSN for loans granted to Psi, IMI MX, STI and IMI CZ. - ii.
+Expenses incurred from related party transactions include interest expense of PSi, IMI MX, STI and IMI CZ from loans granted by the Parent Company, IMI Singapore and STSN and trade related transactions from certain customers. - iii.
+Dividend income of the Parent Company was declared by IMI Singapore amounting to \$4.57 million and \$5.33 million in 2022 and 2021, respectively.